disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

  **Keys**

 * Every key has a name and a value, delimited by an equals sign (=).
 The name appears to the left of the equals sign and the value appears to the right.
-* The key cannot contain the characters equal sign ( = ), semicolon ( ; ), or hashtag ( # ) as these are reserved characters.
+* The key cannot contain the characters equal sign ( = ), semicolon ( ; ), or hashbang ( # ) as these are reserved characters.
 However, the value can contain any character.
 * Keys cannot contain duplicate names within the same section.

  **Sections**

 * Keys are grouped into sections.
 The section name appears on a line by itself, in square brackets ( \[ ] ).
 All keys after the section declaration are associated with that section.
 There is no explicit "end of section" delimiter; sections end at the next section declaration, or the end of the file.
 Sections may not be nested.
 * All sections listed in the documentation and the sample settings file must be present, even if the section is disabled.
 This does not include secondary criteria sections.
-* Each section must contain all it's coresponding keys.
+* Each section must contain all it's corresponding keys.
 A key's value can only be left blank if specified in the documentation.

 **Other**